corentin-vanaquer/SQL-Kanban/README.md

 - Kanban-style application.
 - Possibility to subscribe and create lists and cards inside those lists, as well as assigning tags (labels) to cards.
-- Single page application using vanilla Javascript only.
+- Using vanilla Javascript only.

 # API creation
 - Using Express as server-side framework.